 11.5.4 Imbalance Energy Pricing; Non-Zero Offset Amount Allocation

+11.5.4.1 EIM Transfers and Offset Allocations

+EIM Transfer revenue will be collected when one Balancing Authority Area in the EIM Area provides Energy to another Balancing Authority Area in the EIM Area and the associated EIM Transfer System Resource prices differ.
+Congestion revenue will be collected when a Transmission Constraint or intertie scheduling limit binds at different locations of the transmission system and the LMP varies across a Balancing Authority Area in the EIM Area.
+The CAISO will collect neutrality amounts to recover differences in Real-Time Market payments made and Real-Time Market payments received among Balancing Authority Areas in the EIM Area.
+The CAISO will allocate EIM Transfer revenue, Real-Time Congestion revenue, and offsets to an EIM Entity Balancing Authority Area or the CAISO Balancing Authority Area as provided below.

-11.5.4.1 Real-Time Imbalance Energy Offset
+11.5.4.1.1 Real-Time Imbalance Energy Offset

-(a) Financial Value of EIM Transfers.
-For each Balancing Authority Area in the EIM Area, the CAISO will calculate the Real-Time Market financial value of EIM Transfers as the product of the EIM Transfer MWh, either positive or negative, and the System Marginal Energy Cost, plus a greenhouse gas financial value credit calculated as the product of the portion of the EIM Transfers that do not correspond to a greenhouse gas compliance obligation under the regulations administered by the California Air Resources Board and the Marginal Greenhouse Gas Cost.

-(b) Initial Calculation.
-The CAISO will initially calculate the Real-Time Imbalance Energy Offset to be recovered on a 5-minute basis for each Balancing Authority Area in the EIM Area as the sum of the financial value of EIM Transfers and the Settlement amounts for FMM Instructed Imbalance Energy and RTD Instructed Imbalance Energy, Uninstructed Imbalance Energy, Greenhouse Gas Emissions Cost Revenue, and Unaccounted For Energy, and for the CAISO, Real-Time Virtual Bid Settlement, plus the Real-Time Ancillary Services Congestion revenues and Virtual Awards settlements in the Real-Time Market in accordance with Section 11.3, less the Real-Time Congestion Offset and less the Real-Time Marginal Cost of Losses Offset.
+(a) Initial Calculation.
+The CAISO will initially calculate the Real-Time Imbalance Energy Offset to be recovered on a 5-minute basis for each Balancing Authority Area in the EIM Area as the sum of the financial value of EIM Transfers and the Settlement amounts for FMM Instructed Imbalance Energy and RTD Instructed Imbalance Energy, Uninstructed Imbalance Energy, Greenhouse Gas Emissions Cost Revenue, and Unaccounted For Energy, and for the CAISO, Real-Time Virtual Bid Settlement, plus the Real-Time Ancillary Services Congestion revenues and Virtual Awards settlements in the Real-Time Market in accordance with Section 11.3, less the Real-Time Congestion Offset and less the Real-Time Marginal Cost of Losses Offset, and excluding the Marginal GHG Cost.

-(c) Allocation.
+(b) Allocation.
 The CAISO will allocate the adjusted Real-Time Imbalance Energy Offset:

 (1) for the CAISO Balancing Authority Area, to Scheduling Coordinators in the CAISO Balancing Authority Area according to Measured Demand; and